amirvt1234/sessionization/README.md

 ==========
 This program is tested with the followings:

+- Python version 2.7
+- Java version
 - Apache Flink version 1.2.1
 - Apache ZooKeeper version 3.4.9
 - Apache Kafka version 0.9.0.1
 - Redis version 3.2.6
+- PyKafka

 Installation
 ============

+You can follow the official webpage of each framework for instruction.
+If you want to test the librdkafka extention of PyKafka, probably, the easiest way to install librdkafka on your Debian based machine would be to follow the instructions presented at [confluent installation](http://docs.confluent.io/current/installation.html)

 This program has been installed and test locally and on AWS.
 After installing all the required packages to run the program locally